Algunenano/mapnik/docs/contributing.markdown

 ### Other C++ style resources

-Many also follow the useful [google](http://google-styleguide.googlecode.com/svn/trunk/cppguide.xml) which mostly fits our style.
+Many also follow the useful [Google style guide](http://google-styleguide.googlecode.com/svn/trunk/cppguide.xml) which mostly fits our style.
 However, Google obviously has to maintain a lot of aging codebases.
 Mapnik can move faster, so we don't follow all of those style recommendations.

 ### Emacs helper